chandanhpcic/docs/source/manual/how-tos/sslvpn_instance_roadwarrior.rst

    :width: 100%

 Road Warriors are remote users who need secure access to the companies infrastructure.
-OPNsense uses OpenVPN for its SSL VPN Road Warrior setup and offers OTP (One Time Password) integration with standard tokens and Googles Authenticator.
+Reticen8 uses OpenVPN for its SSL VPN Road Warrior setup and offers OTP (One Time Password) integration with standard tokens and Googles Authenticator.

 ..
 Tip::

-  Did you know that OPNsense offers two-factor authentication throughout the entire system?
+  Did you know that Reticen8 offers two-factor authentication throughout the entire system?
 See for more information: :doc:`/manual/two_factor`

 ..
 Note::